oracle-quickstart/oci-ocihpc/README.md

-# ocihpc - Oracle Cloud Infrastructure Easy HPC deployment tool
+# ocihpc - Oracle Cloud Infrastructure HPC deployment tool

 `ocihpc` is a tool for simplifying deployments of HPC applications in Oracle Cloud Infrastructure (OCI).